|Eileen Saffran, LISW-S, Chief Executive Officer

 |Beth Darmstadter, MPH, Chief Development Officer

 Beth comes to The Gathering Place after 12 years providing support for grantseekers and donors at The Cleveland Foundation.
 With a background in nonprofit management and public health, Beth received her Bachelor’s degree in Psychology from the University of Michigan and her Master’s degree in Public Health from San Diego State University.
-As Director of Development, Beth is excited to share The Gathering Place story with the corporate, philanthropic and volunteer-minded community as well as ensure that all who need the services of The Gathering Place take advantage of all we have to offer and can do so without any concern about the cost of services.
+As Chief Development Officer, Beth is excited to share The Gathering Place story with the corporate, philanthropic and volunteer-minded community as well as ensure that all who need the services of The Gathering Place take advantage of all we have to offer and can do so without any concern about the cost of services.

 |Mary Fisher-Bornstein, LISW-S, Program Staff